murantang/csc2034-ds-demos/README.md

 # CSC2034: Data Science Class Demos
 A collection of basic data science python / pandas / scikit scripts for teaching purposes, a part of [Newcastle University's CSC2034 Module](https://www.ncl.ac.uk/undergraduate/modules/csc2034).
-This code is intended to be ran using Google Colab, for code to run locally, please see the [Canvas](canvas.ncl.ac.uk) module page (Newcastle University login required), although this repo does contain some fixes which are needed in that repo also, mostly filepath issues.
+This code is intended to be ran using Google Colab.

 For running this code on Google Colab: